hlizjones/flexpath-working-with-components-and-managing-state-exercises/README.md

 # flexpath-working-with-components-and-managing-state-exercises

-## [Getting Started]

-- include gifs here
-- Include relevant steps to run exercise files or start the app
-- "Open the file located at exercise-repo-name/whatever in VS Code"

-- Also, include instructions on how to open their terminal in

-- WHILE DOING THIS, LOOK OUT FOR ANY POTENTIAL WINDOWS FILE PATH ISSUES in exercises

 ## Exercise overview

-Give quick overview about context of exercises and their intention

-## Specific exercises listed in numbered order

-Add disclaimer if exercises are stored inside of specific files as comments

-Also, for a plain text reference, theres always the `EXERCISE-INSTRUCTIONS` files to pop open

-To answer questions that don't require coding, please create a file in the repo named [exercise_number_answer].txt.

-For example, if in one of the exercise repos question 13 just asked a question to explain a programming concept, store your answer inside of a new file named exercise_13_answer.txt.

-## Testing / Verification

-Include relevant details here about where solution files are stored

-&nbsp;
----

-### Running the Vite Frontend App
+These exercises will help you get better at creating React components and managing state within those components effectively.

+## Getting Started

+1. Using Visual Studio Code, open the folder `flexpath-working-with-components-and-managing-state-exercises` wherever you saved it on your device.
-Navigate inside of `my-react-app` by using the change directory command:
+2. Then, navigate inside of the `my-react-app` folder in your VS Code terminal by using the change directory command: `cd my-react-app`
-`cd my-react-app`
+3. Then, run the command `npm install` to install all the npm dependencies for this app.
+4. We have provided you a pre-built Vite Frontend Development Server application for you to write your React code in.
+You will learn a little bit more about Vite when you get to your personal project.
+For now, you don't need to know a lot about it.
+It simply builds your React code into a frontend app for you and serves it to a port on your machine so you can access it with the url `localhost:5500` in your web browser.

-Then, you can start the Vite development server by running:
-`npm run dev`
+5. You can start the Vite development server by running: `npm run dev` inside of the `my-react-app` folder.

-This will start the Vite development server.
+   Anytime you save a change in your code, Vite will automatically catch it, rebuild your app, and live update it in your browser.
+In most cases, there is NO need for you to refresh your web browser to see the changes you made in the app.
+You can stop the app in the terminal by using the key combo `ctrl + c` (Control key and the 'c' key).
+This will stop the app.

-You can view your app at http://localhost:5500.
+   This app will run at http://localhost:5500.

-The project structure should look like this:
-`
-my-react-app/
-├── index.html
-├── package.json
-├── src/
-│   ├── App.jsx
-│   ├── main.jsx
-│   └── index.css
-├── vite.config.js
-└── node_modules/
-`

-Exercise instructions are in the file named `EXERCISE-INSTRUCTIONS.txt` inside of the `my-react-app` directory.
+   Start the app, and then paste that url in your web browser.
+   The text "I'm an App!" should show on the screen.
+6. The exercises for this module are outlined in `EXERCISE-INSTRUCTIONS.txt`.
+   It will ask you to create various components and use different features of React to manage the components state.

+   There are also some questions that don't require code for an answer.
+In those cases, save your answers for these questions directly inside of the `EXERCISE-INSTRUCTIONS.txt` file.
+7. If you create a new component then import and render it in `App.jsx`, and it doesn't show up in your browser window, then you should refresh the app.
+   If that doesn't work, right click the page and choose "Inspect" to open your browsers Dev Tools.
+Then look in the "Console" tab of the dev tools.
+   If there's an issue with your React component or how you imported it, a message will show detailed information about it in the console.
-For any components you write, please create them inside of `src/components` and import them into `App.jsx` when asked.
+8. For any components you write, please create them inside of `src/components` and import them into `App.jsx` when asked.

    For any React.Context answers you write, please create them inside of `src/context` and import them into `App.jsx` when asked.

    For any Custom Hook answers you write, please create them inside of `src/hooks` and import them into `App.jsx` when asked.

    For any Higher Order Component answers you write, please create them inside of `src/hoc` and import them into `App.jsx` when asked.

+3. Before you start these exercises, open your VS code terminal, navigate inside of the `exercise/` folder, and run `npm install` in the terminal.
+   This will install all npm packages required for you to complete these exercises.
+4. As you work through the exercises outlined in `EXERCISE-INSTRUCTIONS.txt`, you will create tests based on the exercise prompt.
+Each time you create a test, you should run it to ensure your test is behaving as expected.

+   There are also some questions that don't require code for an answer.
+In those cases, save your answers for these questions directly inside of the `EXERCISE-INSTRUCTIONS.txt` file.
+5. You will run your tests by opening your VS Code terminal, navigating inside of the `exercise/` folder using the change directory `cd` command, and you will run the following command: `npm run test`.
+6. Once you get to exercise 9, feel free to create new `[exercise_xx].test.js` files inside of the `/exercise/tests/` folder to organize your code.

+   As long as your file name ends with `.test.js` and its in the `tests/` folder, Jest will be able to find it and run it when you run `npm run test` in your VS code terminal.

+The solutions for these exercises are in their own Github repo.
+The link to the GitHub repo is inside of `/solution/exercise-solutions/solution-repo.txt`.

+Make sure to fork the solution repo, THEN clone it to your local device to run the code.

+We have provided you with a video `running-vite-app.mp4` showing you how to run `npm install` for this project, start the app, open the app in your web browser, and then add a simple component to show the app updating in the browser.

+&nbsp;
+---

 ### Summary of React Concepts Covered in These Exercises